 Hypothesis 2

-To investigate if the effect of OXT on investments (dependent variable) decreases with increasing trust propensity, hypothesis 1a will be re-run with IGTS scores36 as an additional interaction factor.
+To investigate if the effect of OXT on investments (dependent variable) decreases with increasing trust propensity, Hypothesis 1a will be re-run with IGTS scores36 as an additional interaction factor.
 In contrast to a median split on IGTS that was used in a previous replication4, this variable will be treated as continuous in the present study.

 Hypothesis 3

-To investigate if the effect of OXT on investments (dependent variable) decreases with increasing reward sensitivity or decreasing punishment sensitivity, the same approach as for hypothesis 2 will be used, where IGTS values will be replaced with (z-scored) even and odd sum scores of the SPSRQ-RC values76.
+To investigate if the effect of OXT on investments (dependent variable) decreases with increasing reward sensitivity or decreasing punishment sensitivity, the same approach as for Hypothesis 2 will be used, where IGTS values will be replaced with even and odd sum scores of the SPSRQ-RC values78.

 Pooled analysis

-To investigate if investors on OXT, compared to placebo, do not significantly invest more money in trustees (dependent variable) in a pooled sample of our proposed sample and Declerck et al.’s minimal social condition sample61, the same analysis as in hypothesis 1 will be conducted.
+To investigate if investors on OXT, compared to placebo, do not significantly invest more money in trustees (dependent variable) in a pooled sample of our proposed sample and Declerck et al.’s minimal social condition sample61, the same analysis as in Hypothesis 1 will be conducted.
 Equivalence testing (Hypothesis 1b) will also be repeated in this larger sample.

 Funding

 This study is supported by a Dutch Research Council (NWO) Replication grant (grant no. 401.19.006 to DH).
-AR, DH, and CK are additionally supported by a Maastricht University Centre for Integrative Neuroscience Interfaculty grant.
+AR, DH, and CK are additionally supported by a Maastricht University Centre for Integrative Neuroscience (CIN) Interfaculty grant.

 Conflict of Interest Statement